Foster Parenting... Is It Right for You? 5 Questions to Ask

 Of course, these are only a few of the most common expenses.
 For instance, your child might want to go on a school field trip or to a friend's birthday party.

-Our recent blog post lets you learn more about the financial impact and responsibilities.
+Our recent blog post provides an opportunity to learn more about the financial impact and responsibilities.
 As a foster parent, you also receive benefits and monthly maintenance payments to help cover some of these costs.
 The child welfare system makes it easier for families to foster children.

-It's essential to be realistic about the costs and whether you and your family are financially ready to support another child.
+It's essential to be realistic about the costs and to determine whether you and your family are financially prepared to support another child.
 Talk to your spouse or partner about raising foster children, and take some time to research what it might cost.
 Learning to budget is also a good idea to help manage your finances and ensure you're prepared for emergencies.

 Here in Virginia, a program known as CarePortal connects families in need with others who can help.